zbabac/VCT/README.md

 You can use drag&drop instead to click "Input File(s)..." buttons.
 Just drag file(s) on those buttons from Windows Explorer.

-Latest version 1.4.2 - update: FIXED CONVERTING TO MP3 BUG, ADDED DRAG&DROP TO THE LIST
+Latest version 1.5.0	ADDED INFO BUTTON THAT SHOWS CODEC INFO FOR SINGLE INPUT FILE

 Content:
  - Features